BIDS/repro-case-studies/case-studies/kbarbary.md

 ##### Introduction

-*Please answer these introductory questions for your case study in a few sentences.*

-1) Who are you and what is your research field?
-Include your name, affiliation, discipline, and the context of your research program necessary to frame your case study.

 My name is Kyle Barbary and I am currently a postdoc in the physics department and a Data Science Fellow in the Institute for Data Science at the University of California, Berkeley.
 I am an observational